anthony-aleman/utf8_encode_decode_ts/README.md

 # 🧠 UTF-8 Encoder / Decoder Web App

-A retro-themed web-based tool that allows you to manually encode and decode UTF-8 byte sequences.
-Built with React + TypeScript, this project helps you understand how UTF-8 encoding works under the hood, including support for emojis, multilingual text, and raw hex byte input.
+A web-based tool that allows you to manually encode and decode UTF-8 byte sequences.
+Built with Vite + React + TypeScript, this project helps you understand how UTF-8 encoding works under the hood, including support for emojis, multilingual text, and raw hex byte input.

 ---